-- Note that RAW images and movies will not be included in the print order even if you set [By] or [All images]. - When using a PictBridge-compatible printer, do not specify more than 400 images for one print order.
+- Note that RAW images and movies will not be included in the print order even if you set [By] or [All image]. - When using a PictBridge printer, print no more than 400 images for one print order.
 If you specify more than this, all the images may not be printed.